KaurHarleen1930/JobAlerts/README.md

 # JobAlerts

-A lightweight, API‑first job watcher that polls multiple company career systems (Workday, Greenhouse, Lever, native sites like Amazon/Google/Microsoft), filters for software/AI roles in the U.S. or Remote (US‑eligible), deduplicates against a local cache, and emails you whenever new matches appear.
+A lightweight, API-first job watcher that monitors multiple company career systems in real time, filters for U.S./Remote software & AI roles, and delivers email alerts with only new postings since the last run.

-Why this exists: Most job boards lag behind or rate‑limit alerts.
-This bot checks the sources directly so you can apply faster.
+## Why This Project Exists

+Most job boards lag behind or rate-limit alerts, meaning candidates often see postings after hundreds of others have already applied.
+To solve this, Job Alerts Bot queries company career systems directly, surfacing new opportunities the moment they go live.

+This project also serves as an experiment in fully leveraging GitHub’s ecosystem — GitHub Actions for automation, secrets for secure credential storage, and caching for state management.

-Features
+## Features

-Multi‑source coverage: Amazon/AWS, Google, Microsoft, Workday tenants (Salesforce, Deloitte, EY, Wipro, IBM, Oracle), Greenhouse (Cognizant, Capgemini), Lever (LTIMindtree, HCL).
+Multi-source coverage
+Supports direct APIs (Amazon, Google, Microsoft) and ATS providers like Workday, Greenhouse, and Lever.

+Smart filtering
-Smart filtering: Keyword allowlist (software/AI/data) and seniority exclude list (e.g., senior, staff, principal, director).
+Keyword allowlist (software, AI, data) and seniority exclusion list (senior, staff, director, principal).

-U.S./Remote eligibility: Accepts locations in the United States or clearly marked “Remote (US)” variants.

-Duplicate suppression: Uses a stable SHA‑1 key on company|title|link backed by seen.json.
+U.S./Remote eligibility
+Accepts job postings with U.S. or Remote (US-eligible) locations.

+Duplicate suppression
+Uses SHA-1 hashing on company|title|link to ensure each posting is unique.

+Email notifications
-Email notifications: Sends a tidy HTML + plain‑text email listing only new postings since the last run, with an adapter summary.
+Sends tidy HTML and plain-text digests of only new jobs since the last run.

-Works locally and in GitHub Actions: Hourly runs recommended.

-Sources Covered

-Direct APIs / native sites

-Amazon Jobs (JSON API)

-Google Careers (Next.js data blob)

-Microsoft Careers (Next.js data blob)

-ATS providers

-Workday (POST search API): Salesforce, Deloitte, EY, Wipro, IBM, Oracle

-Greenhouse (Boards API): Cognizant, Capgemini

-Lever (Public postings API): LTIMindtree, HCL

-You can add more companies quickly by creating another workday_adapter, greenhouse_adapter, or lever_adapter call in collect_all().
+Runs locally or via GitHub Actions
+Configurable for hourly automated runs.

+Note: Not all companies allow automated requests.
+Some Workday tenants and career boards may block bots or return restricted pages.

+## How It Works

+Adapters query each company or ATS provider.

+Filters apply keyword matching and U.S./Remote eligibility checks.

+Deduplication removes repeat jobs using a persistent seen.json.

+Notifications are sent via Gmail SMTP (configured with secrets).

+GitHub Actions runs the script every hour and updates the cache.

+## Future Improvements

+I plan to expand the project further by exploring more of GitHub’s advanced features such as dependency graphing, vulnerability scanning, and GitHub Pages/Projects for long-term roadmap planning.er, or lever_adapter call in collect_all().